These promotions will be applied to this item:

 "...and thrills, but there’s plenty of it mixed in with the slower pace of police investigation.
 In other words, it’s realistic...."
 Read more

-Customers appreciate the development of the book, with reviews noting its thoroughness, intelligent approach, and solid descriptions.
+Customers appreciate the development of the book, with reviews noting its thoroughness and intelligent approach.

 "...Michelle McNeill (the love interest and Medical Examiner) – are well developed, although the times Dr. McNeill ‘giggled’ seemed a bit out of place...."
 Read more